-Force Whether the VM should fail to start if hardware virtualization (VT-x/AMD-V) cannot be used.
-If not set, there will be an automatic fallback to software virtualization.
+- Force Whether the VM should fail to start if hardware virtualization (VT-x/AMD-V) cannot be used.
+If not set, there will be an automatic fallback to software virtualization. - UseNativeApi Use the native hypervisor API instead of the VirtualBox one (HM) for VT-X/AMD-V. This is ignored if Enabled isn't set.